 Mega-corporations like GE are getting on the IoT bandwagon in a big way.
 In the near future, everything GE makes from refrigerators to aeroplane engines will be phoning home to let the mother company know how things are going.
 This will enable GE to collect performance and usage data and even send a service technician out to fix your machine before you even know a component has gone bad.

 And that’s fantastic for a huge company with deep pockets.
 But what does the IoT offer small businesses?

 IoT technology is still new enough that small businesses and startups can get in on the ground floor.
 They can find ways to use these technologies to compete with bigger, slower-moving competitors in their niche, and even disrupt a market entirely.

 Think about Uber, for instance.
 Uber couldn’t exist without smartphones that allow riders and drivers to access the apps that make the business model possible.

 The same could be true for your corner of the market.

 As sensor technology becomes less and less expensive, smaller companies will have the opportunity to use it to innovate.
-One company, Valarm, realised it could use old smartphones as sensors for a fraction of the cost.
-It installs them as part of a system to help vintners protect their vines against freezing temperatures, and microbrewers control CO2.
+One company, Valarm (external link), realised it could use old smartphones as sensors for a fraction of the cost.
+It installs them as part of a system to help vintners protect their vines against freezing temperatures, and micro brewers control CO2.

-I’ve personally helped smaller retail organisations install sensors that monitor foot traffic and customer behavior that, combined with sales data, encouraged them to close one location and focus on growing the others.
+I’ve personally helped smaller retail organisations install sensors that monitor foot traffic and customer behaviour that, combined with sales data, encouraged them to close one location and focus on growing the others.